ayoubaydy/Tajreba/README.md

 💡 Why Tajreba?

 Because access to knowledge shouldn’t be bound by geography or publishing limitations.
-Tajruba is a step toward a more inclusive Arabic digital library, enabling independent translators and curious minds to bring the world’s newest ideas home — in their own language.
+Tajreba is a step toward a more inclusive Arabic digital library, enabling independent translators and curious minds to bring the world’s newest ideas home — in their own language.

-Tajruba — Translating knowledge, preserving meaning.
+Tajreba — Translating knowledge, preserving meaning.
 Locally.